Autodesk/sydevs/user_manual/collection_nodes.md

 The `micro_planned_event` function is triggered by a message output value sent by one of the collection node's agents.
 It is the only event triggered by an agent ("micro" refers to the agent level; "macro" refers to the level of the encompassing collection node).
 It is invoked automatically with the ID of the agent that sent the message (`agent_id`), and the elapsed duration since the previous event.
 The micro planned event handler can send messages out of the collection node's message output ports.
 It returns the planned duration until the next planned event.

 Similar to macro unplanned events, there is usually an `if`...`else if` structure that checks which message input port is the one that received the message.
 The message value is then extracted from the corresponding port of the prototype instance.
-These operations make use of the bool-valued function `transmitted`, and the function `access`.
+These operations make use of the bool-valued function `transmitted`, and the function `get`.

 Below is the micro planned event handler from [parallel_queueing_node.h](https://github.com/Autodesk/sydevs/blob/master/src/examples/demo/queueing/parallel_queueing_node.h).
 Observe the use of the port member function `send` to send a message out of the collection node.